cncf/glossary/content/en/ebpf.md

 ## Problem it addresses
-Typically, applications run in the user space, and if the application requires some privileges from the kernel (e.g., to access some hardware), then it needs to send a call referred to as a “system call” and ask for that request from the kernel.
+Typically, applications run in the user space, and if the application requires some privileges from the kernel (e.g., to access some hardware), it requests it from the kernel via a so-called "system call."
 In most cases, this approach works just fine.
 However, there are instances where developers require more flexibility for low-level system access.
 Observability, security, and networking features are some of the ideal examples to be implemented within the kernel space.
 One of the possibilities to reach such a goal is to use Linux kernel modules, which allow extending the kernel base without adding directly to the kernel source code.